getdozer/dozer-docs/docs/configuration.md

 ## SQL Transformations

 Define the data transformation rules you want to apply to the ingested data.
+Every SQL transformation statement should have `INTO` clause to be exported as a transformed result.

 ```bash
 sql: SELECT * INTO result FROM trips;